AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/launch/prevent-respond-security-incident.md

 ## Respond to an incident

-If you suspect that your Adobe Commerce on cloud infrastructure project is impacted by a security incident, it is important to audit all admin user account access, enable advanced multi-factor authentication (MFA) controls, preserve critical logs, and review security upgrades for your version of Adobe Commerce.
+If you suspect that your Adobe Commerce on cloud infrastructure project is impacted by a security incident, critical first steps are:

+- Audit all admin user account access
+- Enable advanced multi-factor authentication (MFA) controls
+- Preserve critical logs
+- Review security upgrades for your version of Adobe Commerce.

 More recommendations are detailed below.

-Following these recommendations can help prevent unauthorized access.
-It also helps you plan and prepare for the root cause analysis and remediation process in the event that a security incident does occur.
+Following these best practices can help prevent unauthorized access and malware attacks.
+If a security incident does occur, these best practices help you prepare for an immediate response, root cause analysis, and the remediation process to restore normal operatiopns.

-## How to prevent security incidents
+## Prevent security incidents

-Review and follow Adobe security best practices recommendations when setting up, configuring, updating, and patching Adobe Commerce installations.
+Review and follow Adobe security best practices when setting up, configuring, and updating Adobe Commerce installations.
 See [Security Best Practices](security-best-practices.md).

 ## Take immediate action in the event of an attack